Partylicious

 Extracts

 The amount of extract will change depending on what type of extract.
-For instance you can add much more vanilla extract without overpowering powering a frosting than you can mint.
+For instance you can add much more vanilla extract without overpowering a frosting than you can mint.
 So, look at the directions and start small.
 You can always add more but you can not take it away.

 Fun flavor to try: Lavender Honey Buttercream – drop vanilla extract to ½ tsp.
 Then, add in 1 tsp lavender extract and two tablespoons honey to the finished vanilla buttercream and mix another minute until incorporated.
 This is a delicious buttercream for macarons.